chericito/mobohubb-docs/docs/QUICK START/onboarding/logging-into-mobohubb/new-user-first-steps.md

 4. **Time Interval**

    * **Specify** how often you want users to scan this code (e.g., “01:00” = once per hour).
-This is required for Time Studies, see more.
+This is required for Time Studies, a function that demonstrates the scanning frequency of QR captures that have the time interval parameter marked; for example, how security patrollers perform their patrols, scanning each time they pass by the designated locations.
+Time studies enable you to confirm how frequently this scan was finished.

 5. **Associate Tag** (Optional)
    * If needed, **attach** a predefined tag.
 You can create or manage tags in our [Tags Section](https://mobohubb.readme.io/docs/tags#/).